aserto-dev/policy-aona/README.md

-# policy-template
+# Aserto Policies

-Repository template for Aserto policy repos.
+Repository hosting the policies used in Aserto services.